 1. Edinburg, Texas

 Edinburg made the No. 1 spot as the best city to retire on a monthly budget of $2,500 or less by offering the most budget-friendly expenditures compared to the rest of the U.S. and the top livability score among these 13 cities.
 Rent averages $944, $1,010 less than the U.S. mean.
 Groceries typically cost $342.52, and healthcare is $572.36.

 More From GOBankingRates

-To find the best cities to retire on a monthly budget of $2,500 dollars or less, GOBankingRates first used Zillow’s 2022 rent data to find cities that have an (1) average monthly rent of $1,250 dollars or less.
+Methodology: To find the best cities to retire on a monthly budget of $2,500 dollars or less, GOBankingRates first isolated the 300 largest rental markets according to Zillow’s 2022 rent data.
+Using this same Zillow rent data GOBankingRates then found the cities that have an (1) average 2022 monthly rent of $1,250 dollars or less.
 GOBankingRates then used Sperling’s Best to find the cost of living index for each listed city, looking at (2) grocery and (3) healthcare index scores.
-Next, GOBankingRates used data from the Bureau of Labor Statistics 2020 Consumer Expenditure Survey to find the annual expenditure amount for both grocery (“food at home”) and healthcare costs for people aged 65 and older in order to find how much a person 65 and over would spend on groceries and healthcare in each city on a monthly basis.
+Next, GOBankingRates used data from the Bureau of Labor Statistics 2021 Consumer Expenditure Survey to find the annual expenditure amount for both grocery (“food at home”) and healthcare costs for people aged 65 and older in order to find how much a person 65 and over would spend on groceries and healthcare in each city on a monthly basis.
 GOBankingRates then added monthly housing, grocery, and healthcare costs together to find where in the a person 65 and older could survive on $2,500 or less.
-In order for a city to be qualified for the study, its population had to be 10% or more over the age of 65 according to the (4) Census Bureau’s 2020 American Community Survey; and have a livability score above 60, (5) as sourced from AreaVibes.
-All data was collected on and up to date as of June 8, 2022.
+In order for a city to be qualified for the study the city had to have a livability score above 65, (5) as sourced from AreaVibes.
+All data was collected on and up to date as of December 15, 2022.